-Discount retail giants such as Walmart and Amazon are currently gaining access to brands such as Zappos, Moosejaw, and ShopBop.
-However, there’s still a broad range of luxury brands out there that remain as far away from the retail world as possible.
-Many brands and retailers have concerns about the ongoing rise in popularity of Amazon and Walmart.
-Meanwhile, those that are tucked away inside the luxury space believe that they are completely safe and unaffected by the threats of the e-commerce giants.
+Why are luxury brands not marketing on Amazon?
+There’s a few good reasons why.
+Retail giants such as Walmart and Amazon have gained access to brands such as Zappos, Moosejaw, and ShopBop.
+However, there’s still a broad range of luxury brands that remain far away from the retail world as possible.
+Many brands and retailers worry about the rise in popularity of Amazon and Walmart.
+Those in the luxury space believe they are safe and unaffected by the threats of the e-commerce giants.

-“There is nothing about the way they conduct their business or how their business process is set up that appeals to luxury brands,” – Charlie Cole, Vice President at Tumi
+“There is nothing about the way they conduct their business or how their business process is set up that appeals to luxury brands,” says Charlie Cole, the vice president at Tumi.
+When you consider the retail giant’s no-barriers-to-entry model for their marketplace, it is the opposite of what luxury brands want to need for their products.

 Values Would Clash With the Retail Giants

-Luxury brands use their competitive marketing strategies to work in different areas.
-Such as price control and regulating counterfeit items.
+Luxury brands use their competitive marketing strategies to work on areas such as price control and regulating counterfeit items.
 This is an area where Amazon lacks in greatly.
 The website can sell jewelry items that are nearly identical to top luxury brands at a much lower price.
-Some of these knock-off brands are even manufactured and distributed by Amazon’s own private label.
+Even Amazon’s own private label manufacture and distribute knock-offs.

-Amazon now allows brands to register as the sole brand owner of their products.
+Amazon allows brands to register as the sole brand owner of their products.
 This has helped more luxury brands to take notice and jump on board.
-It hasn’t put a stop to individual sellers listing a brand’s original product for reselling on the website.
-This can be another great issue for these prestigious brands.
+It hasn’t stopped individual sellers listing a brand’s original product for reselling on the website.
+This is another great issue for these prestigious brands.

 Luxury Brands and the Independent Seller